-Order in some bibimbap and get your craft supplies organized, because these fun 2018 Winter Olympics crafts will keep your kids entertained.
+I hope these fun Winter Olympics crafts will keep your kids entertained.
 Even if they’re not quite as into Nordic Combined as you are.

 What’s better than a faux Olympic medal?
 One you can eat, of course!
 This cute edible Olympic medal craft at My Sister’s Suitcase is cute — and yummy.

 As a kid, I found the array of flags and costumes from countries around the world just so exotic and exciting.
 This cute DIY flag rock Olympic craft activity at Non Toy Gifts is perfect for kids who feel the way I do.
 Have your children collect rocks ahead of time, then set them up with paint brushes and some paint.

 Decorating your living room or playroom with this free printable world flag bunting from Mr. Printables that kids can help put together would be a nice touch.